klimbeta/klimbeta/docs/guide/Who/Climber.md

 Basic Moves

-What are move errors and how to avoid them.
+What are Move errors and how to avoid them.
 - StraightArms
 - Scapula